HCA Leadership Summit

 Storytelling – a deep-rooted, innately human practice that goes beyond education, outreach, or communication.
 We all have a story to tell – shaped by our own individual experiences, perspectives, and passions – and we can accomplish much more for conservation in the Texas Hill Country when it all comes together.
 This panel discussed the various ways that storytelling can be used to connect across dividing lines, inspire beyond education, and drive change through meaningful calls to action.

 Chief Diversity and Inclusion Officer, Texas Parks and Wildlife

 Perhaps your family heritage includes a long history of ranching, or maybe attempting to get outside during the pandemic is what first introduced you to Texas’ wide-open spaces.
 Regardless, we all have an intrinsic attachment and appreciation for the natural world.
 Our ability to access and enjoy these resources is key to sustaining a legacy of outdoor engagement and crucial to our region’s future success.
-David Buggs will remind us how we all are connected to our outdoor spaces, why the challenge of stewarding those spaces belongs to everyone, and what your role is in creating a more welcoming environment for all.
+At the 2022 Summit, David Buggs reminded us how we all are connected to our outdoor spaces, why the challenge of stewarding those spaces belongs to everyone, and what your role is in creating a more welcoming environment for all.

 Julie Lewey – Nueces River Authority

 Soll Sussman – Protecting the Hill Country Night Sky

 April Sansom – Selah, Bamberger Ranch